josephreplogle/guide_calling/README.md

 (2) the valid cell barcodes as determined by cellranger based on the scRNA-seq data

-An example can be downloaded: https://www.dropbox.com/sh/vvswv4t8tdophbl/AABPbg8yZC_gnvxDwOF9c2W6a?dl=0.
-This is the data from our UPR experiment with sgRNA constant region 1 with capture sequence 1 in the stem loop.

 These datasets are merged and then collapsed to a table of guide UMI counts for each cell.

 Then, for each guide, we fit a Poisson-Gaussian mixed model to determine thresholds for sgRNA positive and negative cells.